ApxMK/ApxHttpDiscord/README.md

     In the webhook endpoints, the prescence of the files JSON param field indicates that the attachment field should be non-null.
     - a serializable interface format for another common data format(e.g msgpack)

-###### Activity msgspec class
+###### Discord Activity class
+- The package directly avoids modelling discord gateway websocket structures.
-- The Activity msgspec class is excluded from this module, this package intends to model discord HTTP endpoint data structures only and not the gateway websocket structures.
+- As a result, the Activity msgspec class implementation of the Discord Activity class is excluded from this package.
-- If you do decide to use the SetActivityArgument class in the RPC discord section, consider writing your own Activity class.
+- If you should decide to use the discord Activity class(e.g in SetActivityArgument class of the RPC discord section), consider writing your own Activity msgspec class.
 - In the RPC section of this module, the SetActivityArgument class uses the missing Activity msgspec class: class SetActivityArgument(msgspec.Struct, kw_only=True):
       pid: int  # application's process id